Holistic Health Talk

 What if You Must Wear a Bra?

-If you do wear a bra, it should not leave any red marks or indentations in the skin.
-There should be no marks on the shoulders, under the breasts, in the underarm area etc. Bras should not be tight or restrictive and take them off as soon as you get home.
+If you do wear a bra, it should not leave any red marks or indentations on the skin.
+There should be no marks on the shoulders, under the breasts, in the underarm area, etc. Bras should not be tight or restrictive and take them off as soon as you get home.

 In situations where bra wearing isn’t required but you feel social pressure to wear one, I encourage you to push yourself to go without.
-The only way to break the so called society dress codes is to start going against them.
-Society must become accustomed to seeing women without their bra and become comfortable with that.
-In time you will become more comfortable without one.
-In time you will not want to wear a bra at all and will do everything in your power to avoid one.
+The only way to break the so-called society dress codes is to start going against them.
+Society must become accustomed to seeing women without their bras and become comfortable with that.
+In time, you will become more comfortable without one.
+In time, you will not want to wear a bra at all and will do everything in your power to avoid one.

-If you can’t bring yourself to burn that bra completely, at the very least you should never be wearing a bra to bed and you should try to minimize the amount of hours the breasts are in a bra.
-As indicated in the opening paragraphs, the incidence of breast cancer can be drastically reduced just but limiting bra wearing to under 12 hours a day.
+If you can’t bring yourself to burn that bra completely, at the very least you should never be wearing a bra to bed and you should try to minimize the number of hours the breasts are in a bra.
+As indicated in the opening paragraphs, the incidence of breast cancer can be drastically reduced just by limiting bra wearing to under 12 hours a day.

 Best Regards,